-The OECD's work on Artificial Intelligence and rationale for developing the OECD Recommendation on Artificial Intelligence
+The OECD's work on Artificial Intelligence

-Artificial Intelligence (AI) is a general-purpose technology that has the potential to improve the welfare and well-being of people, to contribute to positive sustainable global economic activity, to increase innovation and productivity, and to help respond to key global challenges.
-It is deployed in many sectors ranging from production, finance and transport to healthcare and security.
+Artificial Intelligence (AI) is a general-purpose technology that has the potential to: improve the welfare and well-being of people, contribute to positive sustainable global economic activity, increase innovation and productivity, and help respond to key global challenges.
+It is deployed in many sectors ranging from production, education, finance and transport to healthcare and security.